ARC will hold a trial in-person worship service on Sunday, August 23.

 - Seating will be clearly marked to ensure spatial distancing.
 Families who live together may sit together.
 Additionally, those who are friends who are sharing the same “contamination circle” may sit together.
 Those who do not live together or are not a part of the same contamination circle should maintain spatial distancing.

 - No physical touching—no hugs, no handshakes, no fist bumps, and no elbow bumps.
 No exceptions.
 Please do not ask your neighbor for permission to do so either, as it may put your at-risk neighbor in a difficult position, feeling the pressure to say “yes” when that at-risk neighbor should say “no.”

-- Music: We will attempt to have instrumental music (organ, piano, etc.) included in each service.
-There will be no congregational singing.
+- Instrumental music will be included.
+There may also be a vocalist in the very back of the balcony.
+But there will be no congregational singing.
 The science is clear that it simply is not safe to engage in congregational singing at this time.

 - The upper-level restrooms will be available for emergency use only.
 The lower-level restrooms are closed.
 Please use the restroom before coming to worship.
 The service will be shorter, with a target length of about 45 minutes.